World TeamTennis: 2000–2021

 On February 23, 2015, WTT announced that a new ownership group had taken control of the Texas Wild and moved the team to Citrus Heights, California, renaming it the California Dream.

 On January 13, 2016, WTT announced that the California Dream franchise had been terminated.
 On February 17, 2016, the Boston Lobsters had ceased operations and had been replaced with a new franchise called the New York Empire.

 In March 2017, Billie Jean King announced the sale of her majority share in WTT to venture capitalist Mark Ein, the founder and owner of the Washington Kastles, and Fred Luddy, the founder of ServiceNow and owner of the San Diego Aviators.

 In January 2019, Carlos Silva became the CEO and ushered in new deals with CBS and ESPN creating the largest-ever audience for WTT on July 21, 2019, on a CBS broadcast.

 In March 2019, the league announced its expansion to eight teams for the 2019 season, with the creation of the Orlando Storm and the Vegas Rollers.

 On October 23, 2019, the league announced it would be awarding a record $5 million in prize money, including an additional $1 million for the postseason, during its 45th season and would be expanding again, adding two new franchises in 2020.

 In February 2020, the league announced its expansion to nine teams for the 2020 season with the Chicago Smash.

-In June 2020, WTT announced it would be the first major professional tennis league to resume operations since the worldwide outbreak of COVID-19.
+In June 2020, WTT announced it would be the first major professional tennis league to resume operations since the outbreak of the COVID-19 pandemic.
 The league committed to play the entirety of its 45th season at The Greenbrier in White Sulphur Springs, West Virginia from July 12 through August 2.

 In March 2021, Carlos Silva stepped down as CEO.
 The current COO is Allen Hardison.
 The 2021 season was November 13–28 at the Indian Wells Tennis Garden.

-After the ATP and WTA suffered COVID-related delays that only finished their 2021 seasons in November, WTT announced it would not hold a 2022 season, while promising to return in 2023 with new expansion teams.
+WTT announced it would not hold a 2022 season as a result of the COVID-19 pandemic.
+However, they promised to return in 2023 with new expansion teams, but as of 2025, this has not occurred.